knol3j/hashnhedge/content/briefs/2025-08-22/email tiktok plans to lay off several hundred uk trust and s.md

 ﻿---
-title: "Email: TikTok plans to lay off several hundred UK trust and safety staff in the UK and Asia, citing "technological advances" such as LLMs in content moderation (Financial Times)"
+title: "Email: TikTok plans to lay off several hundred UK trust and safety staff in the UK and Asia, citing 'technological advances' such as LLMs in content moderation (Financial Times)"
 date: "2025-08-22T07:35:32"
 category: "Markets"
 summary: ""